 As already mentioned, Vietnam is a huge country packed with loads of beautiful places to go, ancient landmarks to explore, and amazing things to do.
 Choosing where to arrive and depart is, therefore, another important Vietnam travel tip to keep in mind.

 Three main international airports serve Vietnam: Noi Bai International Airport in Hanoi, Tan Son Nhat International Airport in Ho Chi Minh City, and Da Nang International Airport.
 If you’re planning to see a bit of everything, the easiest would be to arrive in the south and depart in the north (or vice versa).
+Search and compare flights here on Skyscanner.

 No matter where you arrive, it’s straightforward to get from any of these airports to the city center.
 Buses and taxis are readily available and very affordable.
 Don’t feel like planning a thing?
 Grab a private transfer here: